MCP Integration

 get_findings

-Lists all security issues and performance problems brakit has detected.
+Lists all open issues (security and performance) brakit has detected.
 Filter by severity or state.

 get_endpoints